Macauley Bonne

-Macauley Miles Bonne (born 26 October 1995) is a professional footballer who plays as a forward for Charlton Athletic and the Zimbabwe national team.
+Macauley Miles Bonne (born 26 October 1995) is a professional footballer who plays as a striker for Isthmian League North side Maldon & Tiptree.
+Born in England, he plays for the Zimbabwe national team.

 Bonne progressed through the Colchester United Academy, having previously spent six years with hometown club Ipswich Town between the age of eight and 14, with a brief spell at Norwich City separating the two.
 He made his professional debut for Colchester in 2013, and scored his first professional goal on his 18th birthday in a match against Peterborough United.
 He went on loan to Lincoln City during September and October 2016 and Woking during January and February 2017.
 He joined Leyton Orient in July 2017.
 After scoring 45 goals in the two seasons he played at Leyton Orient, he signed for Charlton Athletic for £200,000.
 He then moved to Queens Park Rangers for an undisclosed fee early in the 2020–21 season.

 Bonne has represented Zimbabwe at full international and under-23 levels.